Welcome to Consumer Reports Advocacy

 • Company provides adequate recourse to users in the event that data is mishandled by third party.

-• Data sales or transfers are opt in by default, with clearly defined processes in legally binding documentation to give and withdraw consent.
+• If company does not commit to not sell users’ data, data sales are opt-in by default, with clearly defined process in legally binding documentation to give and withdraw consent

 • The company does not retain data for an excessive amount of time.